ppy/osu-wiki/news/2023/2023-11-21-osu-world-cup-2023-semifinals-recap.md

 date: 2023-11-21 18:00:00 +0000
 ---

 As the osu!
-World Cup is nearing its conclusion, close matches and stupendous performances are pumping adrenaline into players and spectators alike.
+World Cup is nearing its conclusion, close matches and stupendous performances are a constant source of adrenaline-pumping moments for both players and spectators alike.

 ![](/wiki/Tournaments/OWC/2023/img/owc2023-banner.jpg)